jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 ### Design
 - [ ] Design component
 - [ ] Conduct Design QA
-** Meet with design team to do visual QA for colors, fonts, spacing (padding/margin), etc.
+*Meet with design team to do visual QA for colors, fonts, spacing (padding/margin), etc.
 - [ ] Get component approved by client

-### USWDS Component Equivalant
+### USWDS Component Equivalent
 *Is this a USWDS component?
 If so - are there variants?
 If we are creating something new, provide links to what it is based off of in resources section*
 * Related USWDS Links: *Here goes a URL to an existing web page*